tamakuku/data-science-bootcamp9/Portfolio-Project/SQL/45-Question-Practice-Query/README.md

 # This project practice will use SQL syntax for query data from 'Sqlite_Northwind.sqlite3'.

-## And this database have 8 tables as below
+## For this database have 8 tables as below
     - Suppliers
     - Shippers
     - Products